L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: Preliminaries

 \begin{prop} Let $X^{1}=\left\{ X^{1}_{t} \right\}_{t \in J}$, $\dots$, $X^{k}=\left\{ X^{k}_{t} \right\}_{t \in J}$ be $\Phi'_{\beta}$- valued regular processes.
-Then, $X^{1}, \dots, X^{k}$ are independent if and only if for all $n \in \N$ and $\phi_{1}, \dots, \phi_{n} \in \Phi$, the $\R^{n}$-valued processes $\{(X^{j}_{t}[\phi_{1}],\dots, X^{j}_{t}[\phi_{n}]): t \in J \}$, $j=1,\dots,k$, are independent. \end{prop}
+Then $X^{1}, \dots, X^{k}$ are independent if and only if for all $n \in \N$ and $\phi_{1}, \dots, \phi_{n} \in \Phi$, the $\R^{n}$-valued processes $\{(X^{j}_{t}[\phi_{1}],\dots, X^{j}_{t}[\phi_{n}]): t \in J \}$, $j=1,\dots,k$, are independent. \end{prop}

-The following sequence of results offers an extension of Minlos' theorem to the more general case of cylindrical stochastic processes defined on $\Phi$.
-Here it is important to remark that equicontinuity of a family of cylindrical random variables is equivalent to equicontinuity at zero of its characteristic functions (see \cite{VakhaniaTarieladzeChobanyan}, Proposition IV.3.4).

-We start with one of the main tools we have at our disposal and that plays a fundamental role throughout this work.
+The following result known as the \emph{regularization theorem} plays a fundamental role in this work.
 It establishes conditions for a cylindrical stochastic process in $\Phi'$ to have a regular continuous or c\`{a}dl\`{a}g version.

-\begin{theo}[Regularization Theorem; \cite{FonsecaMora:2016}, Theorem 3.2] Let $X=\{X_{t} \}_{t \geq 0}$ be a cylindrical process in $\Phi'$ satisfying: \begin{enumerate} \item For each $\phi \in \Phi$, the real-valued process $X(\phi)=\{ X_{t}(\phi) \}_{t \geq 0}$ has a continuous (respectively c\`{a}dl\`{a}g) version. \item For every $T > 0$, the family $\{ X_{t}: t \in [0,T] \}$ of linear maps from $\Phi$ into $L^{0} \ProbSpace$ is equicontinuous. \end{enumerate} Then, there exists a countably Hilbertian topology $\vartheta_{X}$ on $\Phi$ and a $(\widetilde{\Phi_{\vartheta_{X}}})'_{\beta}$-valued continuous (respectively c\`{a}dl\`{a}g) process $Y= \{ Y_{t} \}_{t \geq 0}$, such that for every $\phi \in \Phi$, $Y[\phi]= \{ Y_{t}[\phi] \}_{t \geq 0}$ is a version of $X(\phi)= \{ X_{t}(\phi) \}_{t \geq 0}$.
-Moreover, $Y$ is a $\Phi'_{\beta}$-valued, regular, continuous (respectively c\`{a}dl\`{a}g) version of $X$ that is unique up to indistinguishable versions. \end{theo}
+\begin{theo}[Regularization Theorem; \cite{FonsecaMora:2018}, Theorem 3.2] Let $X=\{X_{t} \}_{t \geq 0}$ be a cylindrical process in $\Phi'$ satisfying: \begin{enumerate} \item For each $\phi \in \Phi$, the real-valued process $X(\phi)=\{ X_{t}(\phi) \}_{t \geq 0}$ has a continuous (respectively c\`{a}dl\`{a}g) version. \item For every $T > 0$, the family $\{ X_{t}: t \in [0,T] \}$ of linear maps from $\Phi$ into $L^{0} \ProbSpace$ is equicontinuous. \end{enumerate} Then there exists a countably Hilbertian topology $\vartheta_{X}$ on $\Phi$ and a $(\widetilde{\Phi_{\vartheta_{X}}})'_{\beta}$-valued continuous (respectively c\`{a}dl\`{a}g) process $Y= \{ Y_{t} \}_{t \geq 0}$, such that for every $\phi \in \Phi$, $Y[\phi]= \{ Y_{t}[\phi] \}_{t \geq 0}$ is a version of $X(\phi)= \{ X_{t}(\phi) \}_{t \geq 0}$.
+Moreover $Y$ is a $\Phi'_{\beta}$-valued, regular, continuous (respectively c\`{a}dl\`{a}g) version of $X$ that is unique up to indistinguishable versions. \end{theo}

-The following result is a particular case of the regularization theorem that establish conditions for the existence of a regular continuous or c\`{a}dl\`{a}g version with finite moments and taking values in one of the Hilbert spaces $\Phi'_{q}$.
+The following result is a particular case of the regularization theorem that establishes conditions for the existence of a regular continuous or c\`{a}dl\`{a}g version with finite moments and taking values in one of the Hilbert spaces $\Phi'_{q}$.